minus5/examples-services/README.md

 ## REST: second attempt

-In the example orchestrator initiates the cycle every second with hope that there is some new data available on sensor.
-If the data on sensor is unevenly distrubuted throuh time (it almost always it) it could bring us ten events in one second and than a period of silence several minutes long.
-It would be much better to push the data from sensor to app the second it becomes available.
+The *app* initiates the cycle every second with hope that there is some new data available on *sensor*.
+If the data on *sensor* is unevenly distrubuted throuh time (it almost always is) it could bring us ten events in one second and than a period of silence several minutes long.
+It would be much better to push the data from *sensor* to *app* the second it becomes available.

 For that purpose we might try to rearrange the layout to allow *sensor* to initiate the the process.
 In that case the workflow might look like this:

-- data becomes available on sensor
+- data becomes available on *sensor*
-- sensor sends the data to worker
+- *sensor* sends the data to *worker*
-- worker crunches the data and sends the result to app
+- *worker* crunches the data and sends the result to *app*
-- app logs the result to log
+- *app* logs the result to log

 <img src="./images/rest2.png" height=120/>